Tech Startup Companies: The Ultimate Guide

 Angel has nearly 100k startup jobs listed. and lets you quickly apply to some of the best startups without having to worry about middlemen.
 Indeed delivers more hires than any job site in the world and aggregates millions of job listings.
 Glassdoor is a website where employees and former employees anonymously review companies and their management, so a must review site before accepting any offer or maybe even going on an interview.

 Tech Startup Resource for Sales and Market Research

 If you're looking to be among the first to hear about and connect with just funded tech startups ahead of your competitors, you'll want to check out Fundz.
-For only $10/month, Fundz provides access to a startup database of over 100,000 recently funded companies, going back to 2016.
+Starting at only $19/month, Fundz provides access to a startup database of over 100,000 recently funded companies, going back to 2016.
 A high percentage of these recently funded companies are tech startups.
-What's great about Fundz is that they capture every new funding round in the U.S. as they happen and provide real-time, customized alerts on the ones you care about (industry, location).
 If you're in sales, Harvard & Berkeley research shows its crucial to connect first, ahead of your competitors, to win more of the deals.
-At just a small fraction of the cost of the closest alternative, Fundz is also great for market researchers, as you can export lists to CSV.

 Finding Tech Startups to Invest In

 If you're wondering how to invest in startups, you'll be happy to learn gone are the days where you had to be wealthy to participate.
 WeFunder lets you invest as little as $100 in startups.
 SeedInvest , StartEngine, Republic, NextSeed & Microventures are also popular destinations to learn more about tech startups to invest in.
 Fundz also lists all equity crowdfundings as they are filed, including links to the issuer website and the crowdfunding portal.